 The Hidden Tools of Comedy by Steve Kaplan

 This book offers a paradigm shift in understanding the mechanics and art of comedy, and the proven, practical tools that help writers translate that understanding into successful, commercial scripts.
 The Hidden Tools of Comedy unlocks the unique secrets and techniques of writing comedy.
 Kaplan deconstructs sequences in popular films and TV that work and don't work and explains what tools were used (or should have been used).

-The Negative Trait Thesaurus: A Writer's Guide to Character Flaws by Angela Ackerman & Becca Puglisi
+The Negative Trait Thesaurus by Angela Ackerman & Becca Puglisi